 I hope these top ten test tips have helped you!

 We love Sheen’s advice on how to prepare for tests!
-Whether your child is getting ready to sit the 11 Plus, the SATs or an end-of-term test, we can help them build a strong foundation of skills whilst developing their speed, accuracy and exam technique.
+Whether your child is getting ready to sit the 11 Plus, the SATs exams or an end-of-term test, our expert exam tuition can help them build a strong foundation of skills whilst developing their speed, accuracy and exam technique.

 Discover more interesting posts from our blog